anavarro9731/soap/src/setup.md

 az account set -s "SubscriptionNameOrIdHere" az account show

-then
+# then
-az ad sp create-for-rbac --name SoapServicePrincipal (OrProjectSpecificNameIfYouWantToSegregateSecurity)
+az ad sp create-for-rbac --name SoapServicePrincipal{or ProjectSpecificNameIfYouWantToSegregateSecurity} --role Contributor --scopes /subscriptions/{SubscriptionId}
+# it's important to set the subscription if there is more than one
+# if you want to lock it down beyond the subscription to a resource group for example, you will need to create the resource-group
+# in advance before you execute this line and then you can append it to the scope like --scopes /subscriptions/{SubID}/resourceGroups/{ResourceGroup1}

 to verify
 az ad sp list --display-name SoapServicePrincipal